Fayum (fossil deposit): Fossil sites

-The fossils come from several geological Formations.
+The fossils come from several geological formations.
 Plant fossils only occur in large numbers in the Gebel-Qatrani Formation.
 On the other hand, invertebrates can be found in almost all rock units, while vertebrates are more limited.
 Sea forms are distributed among the lower units and are common in the Muweilih, Gharaq, Gehannam and Birket-Qarun Formations, but they are also preserved from the Qasr-el-Sagha Formation.
-Sometimes the larger marine mammals in particular have been preserved in complete skeletons.
+Sometimes, the larger marine mammals in particular have been preserved in complete skeletons.
 The Qasr-el-Sagha Formation and the subsequent Gebel-Qatrani Formation are the main areas where terrestrial organisms were found; the material is predominantly fragmented and disarticulated, so that certain rearrangements can be assumed.
 There are countless sites and outcrops in the entire Fayum area.
 They are located in the various stratigraphic units and are generally concentrated to the north and west of Lake Qarun.
 Over 100 sites have been documented for terrestrial mammals alone.
-These are spread over a few isolated ones in the Birket-Qarun Formation and a little less than a dozen in the Qasr-el-Sagha Formation.
+These are spread over a few isolated sites in the Birket-Qarun Formation, and a little less than a dozen in the Qasr-el-Sagha Formation.
 The vast majority, over 90%, belong to the Gebel-Qatrani Formation.
 Of great importance is the site BQ-2 from the Umm Rigl Member of the Qasr-el-Sagha Formation (individual, mainly paleontological studies refer the Umm Rigl Member to the Birket-Qarun Formation, which is attributed to inadequate excavation conditions at the site itself) near the easternmost tip of Lake Qarun.
 BQ-2 was only discovered in the year 2000, and the most diversified vertebrate fauna of the entire Fayum region comes from there.
 Most of the other sites in the Qasr-el-Sagha Formation, with the exception of one unstratified site from the Temple Member, can be assigned to the Dir Abu Lifa Member.
 In general, however, land-living mammals are less common here.